-John Gruber from Daring Fireball has always been the most reliable source on Apple products, although he has been wrong in the past as well.
-This time he has actually sparked a discussion on the next generation iPhone, rumored to be named iPhone HD, by claiming that the details leaked by Wall Street Journal earlier today were lame.
-Here’s what he had to say:
+John Gruber of Daring Fireball has always been the most reliable source for Apple products, although he has been wrong in the past as well.
+This time, he has actually sparked a discussion on the next generation iPhone, rumored to be named iPhone HD, by claiming that the details leaked by Wall Street Journal earlier today were lame.

 If Apple gathers any feedback, I bet the most requested feature for the next generation iPhone HD will be multitasking.
-Since the iPad doesn’t have multitasking either, at least on launch, we can expect that iPhone OS 4.0 will be the enabler.
-And we all know very well from the copy-paste history, when Apple provides a feature, it uses the best possible implementation (try using Copy/Paste in a Symbian/Android/Windows Mobile device and you’ll know).
+Since the iPad doesn’t have to multitask either, at least at launch, we can expect that iPhone OS 4.0 will be the enabler.
+And we all know very well from the copy-paste history when Apple provides a feature, it uses the best possible implementation (try using Copy/Paste in a Symbian/Android/Windows Mobile device and you’ll know).
 What we’re not sure of is whether the multitasking functionality will be available across all the iDevices thanks to the update, or will Apple use it as a chance to make people buy the latest and greatest iPhone?

 It’s about time.
 We’ve had phones with front facing cameras since ages now but video calling on cell phones never really took off, apart from in some cool action movies.
 Networks have become speedy enough to allow this to happen, so there’s no reason why Apple shouldn’t bring video calling to the iPhone now.
 As mentioned earlier, if Apple will be implementing a front camera on the iPhone HD, rest assured, it’ll be a delight to use. iChat on the iPhone HD, anyone?

 Only time will tell if John Gruber is correct.
 We can only hope that he is dead on with these predictions because they look that damn awesome.
 Looks as if we will have to wait for the 22nd of June for WWDC, where Engadget thinks the next generation iPhone HD will be announced.